dcathcart/dx-cop/README.md

 `sfdx dxcop:source:check --json`

-There are no other parameters; running the above command performs all known checks.
+There are no other parameters, other than the standard sfdx-cli ones (run with `--help` to view these).

 Returns exit code 1 if any metadata problems are found, for easy integration into CI jobs.

 ## Configuration